emmajdaniel96/infamous-reapers/README.md

 ## Features

-### Design Features:
-All of the pages on the site have a responsive navigaton with the following details:
-- **Header** - is left at the top of the page and is not static to the screen.

 ### Current Design Features:
 - **Header** - appears on every page with clan logo
-- **Navigation Bar** - appears at the top of every page along with the logo in the header to allow for easy navigation
+- **Navigation Bar** - appears at the top of every page along with the logo in the header to allow for easy navigation - [Header/ Nav Bar]('site-features/header.jpg')
 - **Footer** - appears at the bottom of the bottom of every page, featuring social media icons as links to keep the aesthetic clean and simple
 - **Embeded Clip** - a clip relating to the content has been embeded to provide additional information on the current season of the game relating to the content
 - **'Join Us' Form** - a form has been added to the join us page to allow the user to join the clan with as much clarity as possible